 Algae can cause shingles to break down and can lead to wood damage and leaks.
 Further, a roof that grows algae likely needs some sort of repair that might include new roof vents, replacement shingles, and new roof decking.

-How to Get Rid of Rooftop Algae on Your Roof in Alto
+How to Get Rid of Rooftop Algae on Your Roof in Cornelia

 One solution is to go with a complete roof replacement.
 That may seem extreme, but this is a problem often found on older roofs that have not been kept in good repair.